Follow this link to:

 Community eligibility is the newest opportunity for schools with high percentages of low-income children to provide free breakfast and lunch to all students.
 It increases participation by children in the school meal programs, reduces labor costs for schools, and increases federal revenues.
 In short, it allows for a healthier student body and a healthier school meal budget.

-Advocates and school districts can work together to learn about this new option.
-Here are some resources to help you determine the best way to implement community eligibility.
+Advocates and school districts can work together to get the word out about this new option.
+Here are some steps to take to help implement community eligibility.

 Since this is a new provision, local school officials may not have heard of community eligibility and will have some questions.
 They will want to know whether their schools are eligible for community eligibility, how they would be reimbursed for school meals, how it would affect the operations of the school food program and other programs that rely on data from school meal applications, and what their obligations would be to students and state administrators.
 School districts are likely to be especially interested in how operating under community eligibility will affect their share of Title I education funding.